 Mr. diGenova.
-But there was no commitment on the part of the Attorney General to see if he could budge.
-Mr. Hoover to assist the Agency?
+But there was no commitment on the part of the Attorney General to see if he could budge: Mr. Noover to assist the Agency?

 Mr. Angleton.
 Well, the issue didn't come up in that fashion, just the general, the general agreement that he was prepared to work for the United States at the highest level, because the intelligence he had went far beyond simply KGB.
 It went into Soviet policy.
 It went into Soviet reorientation.
 It went into Soviet Bloc.
 It went into Soviet defense matters.
 It went into some of the major secrets.
 And therefore it wasn't simply counterintelligence.
 It had to do with policy or political action.

-Who was a Soviet agent, who at that time was trying to get us to go into several political arrangements, and he knew exactly how he was recruited and how he was being used as an agent of influence.
+He knew, for example, the identity of a Prime Minister who was a Soviet agent, who at that time was trying to get us to go into several political arrangements, and he knew exactly how he was recruited and how he was being used as an agent of influence.